 The age-adjusted engagement metrics offer a better way for comparing engagement levels across posts, as, due to the Facebook Graph API’s rate limits, not all posts are collected at the exact same instant.
 E.g. one post collected 1 minute after it was posted, another collected 43 minutes after it was posted.
 At most, a post may have been collected an hour after it was posted — our data collection fetches new posts from Facebook every hour on the hour.
 So, to adjust for this difference in post age at the time when post data was collected, we have these age-adjusted engagement numbers (they equal the number of engagements divided by the post’s age in seconds).

-The Top-10 Junk News Aggregator is a smaller and simpler version of the Junk News Aggregator.
-It is not interactive, and shows the top 10 most engaged-with junk news posts of the last 24 hours, as described in the methodology.
+The Top 10 List is a simpler version of the main Explorer.
+It is not interactive, and shows the top 10 most engaged-with junk news posts over the whole data collection period (30 October 2018 to 4 September 2019 for the US region, and 20 May 2019 to 4 September 2019 for the EU region), as described in the methodology.

-The interactive image grid on the homepage is an image-based top-256 Visual Junk News Aggregator.
-It shows the 256 most engaged-with junk news posts of the last 24 hours, as explained in the methodology.
+The interactive Visual Grid serves as an image-based top 256 visual aggregator tool.
+It shows the 256 most engaged-with junk news posts over the whole data collection period (30 October 2018 to 4 September 2019 for the US region, and 20 May 2019 to 4 September 2019 for the EU region), as explained in the methodology.
 Each image in this grid corresponds to a junk news Facebook post.
 Hovering over an image reveals a pop-up showing more information about the relevant post: the Facebook Page that posted it, the time and date posted, the text in the post, and engagement numbers.
-Clicking on an image takes you to the full Aggregator, where you can explore junk news in greater detail.
+Clicking on an image takes you to the Explorer, where you can explore junk news in greater detail.

-The Junk News Aggregator and its Top 10 and Visual versions identify "junk news" sites based on a grounded typology tested in several scientific studies conducted by the COMPROP research group.
+The Junk News Aggregator and its tools identify "junk news" sites based on a grounded typology tested in several scientific studies conducted by the COMPROP research group.
 It reflects our scientific opinion and evaluation, and does not necessarily reflect the views of our funders or the University of Oxford.
 The basis of opinion is described in our methodology.

 For any enquiries or feedback related to the Junk News Aggregator, please email: email@example.com.